-Description: An introductory course focusing on American politics and government.
+Description: American Political process is a College in the High School course taught by an NEHS teacher in collaboration with the University of Pittsburgh: Bradford.
+This course is an introductory course focusing on American politics and government.
 Emphasis is on political processes and institutions on the national level, including Congress, the presidency, the Supreme Court, political parties, pressure groups and elections.